Into the West 30-Year Reunion

-The Fleadh presents a big-screen presentation of Into the West, followed by a conversation with scriptwriter Jim Sheridan (My Left Foot, The Field, In America), director Mike Newell (Four Weddings and a Funeral, Donnie Brasco), and other key creative personnel and cast who brought the film to life.
+The Fleadh presents a big-screen presentation of Into the West, followed by a conversation with scriptwriter Jim Sheridan (My Left Foot, The Field, In America), director Mike Newell (Four Weddings and a Funeral, Donnie Brasco), and cast & crew, moderated by Dr. Tony Tracy (Huston Film School).

 Director: Mike Newell

 Writers: Jim Sheirdan & David Keating

 Producers: Jonathan Cavendish & Tim Palmer